 For serious speed training, you may want to think about an extra pair of shoes, specifically designed for fast running.
 Keep in mind that professional runners have a whole range of shoes to wear for different training types and distances and that your feet will thank you for the added variety in footwear.

-For faster running, check out a wide selection of running shoes:
+For help to become faster runner, check out the wide selection of running shoes from ASICS: